Koha-Community/kohadocs/source/opac.rst

 -  If you would like to see more options you can click 'Show more options'

-   Place Hold Form with More Options
+   Place hold form with more options

    -  If you have the :ref:`AllowHoldItemTypeSelection`